Skip to content

 >>> # Extract grayscale intensity features from the neoplastic nuclei

->>> means, stds, quantiles = grayscale_intensity(he_image, inst_mask)
+>>> feats = grayscale_intensity_feats(he_image, inst_mask)

 Source code in src/histolytics/nuc_feats/intensity.py

-def grayscale_intensity(
+def grayscale_intensity_feats(

 img: np.ndarray,